starfi5h/DSP_Mod/BulletTime/README.md

 - Place down blueprints.

 Mecha activity is disabled in this true pause mode.
 To enable, set `EnableMechaFunc` to true.
+The hotkey `KeyStepOneFrame` can step forward 1 frame.
+It is recommended to use the step function when the mecha has stopped moving.

 ### World speed adjustment
 ![World speed adjustment](https://raw.githubusercontent.com/starfi5h/DSP_Mod/dev/BulletTime/img/demo1.gif)